apokryphus/advanced-combat-system/README.md

 ## 4. ELEMENTAL REND SYSTEM
 Releasing rend while holding ``secondary weapons`` have addtional effects.
 In Igni's case, this is activated by attacking with heavy attack once, and then using rend.
-Requires the rend skill to use.
+- Requires the rend skill to use.
+- Elemental rend can only be activated at max adrenaline.
 ### || Igni ||
 - Releases a single ``Ifrit golem's fire line`` in front of the player on first cast, burning and dealing minor damage to all enemies it comes into contact.
   - Subsequent rends increase the number of fire lines, the second increasing to ``three``, and the third increasing to ``five``.